PhoenixAlx/SiViWo/README.md

 ###Learning:

 * The idea is to update the web of project when the readme.md is update.
 I think so that i got it
-* Seach modules in python that do it or to develope my own module
+* Seach modules in python that do it or to develope my own module.
+I have found this library in python [NetworkX](https://networkx.github.io/documentation/networkx-1.9/tutorial/tutorial.html)

 ##06/10/2016